zhiangcheng/STAGE-AD-Transformer/README.md

 ## Citation and license

+Citation: .
-If you publish work based on this repository, cite the associated paper or archive record once available.
-The code is released under the MIT License; see [`LICENSE`](LICENSE).
+License: The code is released under the MIT License; see [`LICENSE`](LICENSE).

 ## Contributing